 Action Related Policies and Standards Timeframe Action Lead Action Support Status (through December 2021) and Recommendations 2.
-Housing Programs 2.16 Development Incentives for Low Income Households and Special-Needs Groups Continue to provide regulatory incentives for the development of units affordable to extremely low-, very low-, and low-income households, including second dwelling units, senior housing, infill projects, mixed-use and multifamily units, and housing for special-needs groups, including agricultural employees, persons with disabilities (including developmental disabilities), and individuals and families in need of emergency/transitional housing.
-The City will take subsequent action, as appropriate, to make the development of such units more financially feasible including providing financial incentives, such as reducing, waiving, and/or deferring fees, where feasible, offering fast track/ priority processing, density bonuses, and flexibility in development standards.
-H-2-4, H-2-5 Ongoing, as projects are processed through the Development Services Department, amend the Zoning Code to comply with State Density Bonus Law within one year from adoption of the Housing Element.
-Development Services (Planning Division) The City continued to provide regulatory incentives for development of affordable housing, including density bonuses (where requested) and flexibility in development standards.
-In 2022, the City approved requests for density bonus for Cornerstone Village (80% density increase), reduced parking standards for the Poppy Grove, Lyla, and Cornerstone Village projects, and approved a development standards modification for The Lyla.
-The City also continued to waive the Affordable Housing Fee for all affordable units and to defer other impact fees during construction for most multifamily residential Additionally, the City will amend the Zoning Code to comply with State Density Bonus Law.
-Following this, review the Zoning Code and revise as needed annually.
-Annually Revisions to Density Bonus law were incorporated into Quantified Objective: 350 units over the planning period; of these, 200 units in high opportunity areas to promote access to resources and mobility for target households. outreach to developers, review and prioritize local funding at least the City's Municipal Code in 2021 and 2022.
+Housing Programs H-2-4, H-2-5 Ongoing, as projects are processed through the Development Services Department, amend the Zoning Code to comply with State Density Bonus Law within one year from adoption of the Housing Element.
+Following this, review Development Services (Planning Division) The City continued to provide regulatory incentives for development of affordable housing, including density bonuses (where requested) and flexibility in development standards.
+In 2023, the City approved a request to reduce the required private open space for the Pardes Apartments.
+The City also continued to waive the Affordable Housing Fee for all affordable units and to defer other impact fees during construction for most multifamily residential projects.
+Revisions to Density Bonus law were incorporated into Additionally, the City will amend the Zoning Code to comply with State Density Bonus Law.
+Quantified Objective: 350 units over the planning period; of these, 200 units in high opportunity areas to promote access to resources and mobility for target households.
+Potential Funding Source: City Development Services Fund, CDBG, Affordable Housing Fund the Zoning Code and revise as needed annually.
+Annually outreach to developers, review and prioritize local funding at least twice in the planning period, and support expediting applications on an ongoing basis the City's Municipal Code in 2021 and 2022.
 Additional revisions from the 2022 Legislative Session are planned for adoption in mid-2023.
-Potential Funding Source: City Development Services Fund, CDBG, Affordable Housing Fund twice in the planning period, and support expediting applications on an ongoing basis